-- Sucraid may cause a serious allergic reaction.
+- Do not prescribe Sucraid® to patients known to be hypersensitive to yeast, yeast products, papain, or glycerin (glycerol). - Sucraid may cause a serious allergic reaction.
 Patients should stop taking Sucraid and get emergency help immediately if any of the following side effects occur: difficulty breathing, wheezing, or swelling of the face.
-Care should be taken when administering initial doses of Sucraid to observe any signs of acute hypersensitivity reaction. - Do not use Sucraid with patients known to be hypersensitive to yeast, yeast products, papain, or glycerin (glycerol). - Although Sucraid provides replacement therapy for the deficient sucrase, it does not provide specific replacement therapy for the deficient isomaltase. - Adverse reactions as a result of taking Sucraid may include worse abdominal pain,
+Care should be taken when administering initial doses of Sucraid to observe any signs of acute hypersensitivity reaction. - Although Sucraid® provides replacement therapy for the deficient sucrase, it does not provide specific replacement therapy for the deficient isomaltase. - Adverse reactions as a result of taking Sucraid® may include worse abdominal pain, vomiting, nausea, diarrhea, constipation, difficulty sleeping, headache, nervousness, and dehydration.